On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

 Our first result estimates the error of approximating H\"older functions by CNNs.

 \begin{theorem} Let $0<\alpha<(d+3)/2$ and $s\in [2:d]$.
 If $L\ge \lceil \frac{d-1}{s-1} \rceil$ and $M\gtrsim L^{\frac{3d+3-2\alpha}{2d}}$, then

 \end{theorem}

-The approximation rate $\cO(L^{-\alpha/d})$ is slightly better than the rate $\cO((L/\log L)^{-\alpha/d})$ in \citep[Corollary 4]{oono2019approximation} for ResNet-type CNNs.
-Furthermore, the result of \citep{oono2019approximation} requires that the depth of residual blocks grow with the approximation error, while our result does not need any residual blocks.
-Our approximation rate is the same as the result of \citep{yang2024optimal}, which used slightly different CNNs, and the rate in \citep{feng2021generalization}, which considered the approximation of smooth functions on spheres.
-The main advantage of our result is that Theorem \ref{app bound} also provides an estimate on the weight constraint $M$, which is useful for the study of statistical properties of CNNs (see Sections \ref{sec: regression} and \ref{sec: classification}).
+The approximation rate $\cO(L^{-\alpha/d})$ is slightly better than $\cO((L/\log L)^{-\alpha/d})$ in \cite[Corollary 4]{oono2019approximation} and \cite[Theorem 1]{liu2021besov} for ResNet-type CNNs.
+Furthermore, the results of \cite{oono2019approximation,liu2021besov} requires that the depth of residual blocks grows with the approximation error, while our result does not need any residual blocks.
+Our approximation rate is the same as the result of \cite{yang2024optimal}, which used slightly different CNNs, and the rate in \cite{feng2021generalization}, which considered the approximation of smooth functions on spheres.
+There is another recent paper \cite{shen2022approximation} proving the so-called super-convergence rate $\cO((L/\log L)^{-2\alpha/d})$ for CNNs by combining the super-convergence rate for fully-connected networks \cite{lu2021deep,jiao2023deep} and the result of \cite{zhou2020theory}, which showed that fully-connected networks can be implemented by CNNs.
+Note that the network architecture in \cite{shen2022approximation} is also different to ours because they need downsampling layers in order to apply \cite[Theorem 2]{zhou2020theory}.
+We summarize and compare the network architectures and approximation results of these papers in Table \ref{table}.

+Approximation results for neural networks can be divided into two categories according to whether the network weights are constrained.
+When there is no weight constraint, one can derive super-convergence rate by using the bit extraction technique \cite{bartlett2019nearly,lu2021deep,shen2022optimal} and estimate the complexity of the network using VC-dimension \cite{bartlett2019nearly,haussler1992decision,kohler2021rate}.
+However, if the magnitudes of the weights are constrained, it seems that one can only get the slow rate $\cO(L^{-\alpha/d})$.
+In this case, we can directly estimate the covering number of the network \cite{feng2021generalization,oono2019approximation,schmidthieber2020nonparametric}.
+Comparing with existing results, which often bound the maximum magnitude of the weights, the main advantage of Theorem \ref{app bound} is that we provide an explicitly bound on the weight constraint $\kappa(\theta) \le M$, which leads to an optimal estimate of the covering number as shown by Theorem \ref{cover num bound} below.

-The proof of Theorem \ref{app bound} is given in Appendix \ref{sec: proof of app bound}.
-Similar to many existing works for CNNs, such as \citep{oono2019approximation,zhou2020universality}, our proof uses the idea that smooth functions are well approximated by fully-connected neural networks and one can construct CNNs to implement fully-connected neural networks.
-Our result is based on the approximation bound for shallow neural networks proven in \citep{yang2024optimal}.
-To introduce the idea, let us denote the function class of shallow neural networks by
+It is difficult to directly construct CNNs to approximate smooth functions.
+As mentioned above, most existing works derive approximation rates for CNNs by using the idea that smooth functions are well approximated by fully-connected neural networks and one can construct CNNs to implement fully-connected neural networks \cite{oono2019approximation,zhou2020universality,zhou2020theory,shen2022approximation}.
+Our proof of Theorem \ref{app bound} is also based on this idea.
+The main technical difference from previous works is that we apply the approximation bound for shallow neural networks proven in \cite{yang2024optimal}.
+To be concrete, let us denote the function class of shallow neural networks by

-It was shown by \citep[Corollary 2.4]{yang2024optimal} that, if $\alpha<(d+3)/2$, then
+It was shown by \cite[Corollary 2.4]{yang2024optimal} that, if $\alpha<(d+3)/2$, then